oigbokwe73/MT5-Trader/README.md

 ---

-Would you like me to generate this diagram as a PNG or integrate it into your documentation scaffold?

 Based on your PRD for the **MT5 to Match-Trader Trade Copier**, here’s a proposed **supported API specification** and a **database schema** that aligns with your requirements.